klgraham/lua-c-embedding/README.md

 ### Example 1

-Suppose we want to compute the factorial of a number in Lua and make the result of the computation available in C. The Lua code is in the file factorial.lua:
+Suppose we want to compute the factorial of a number in Lua and make the result of the computation available in C. Go into the ```factorial``` directory.
+The Lua code is in the file factorial.lua:

 ```
 function factorial(n)